Unbounder1/blog-admin-panel/circuit-scan-blog/body.md

 {{ "2.3" | subchapter("Complex Manhattan Grid Algorithm") }}

+This part is part I have not solved yet.
+The current method is rounding components to grid-like points, of 128 pixels.
+This rounds the error that happens due to lines not being perfectly vertical or horizontal.
+However, this rounding can cause components that are close to end up in the same point because of the rounding, and I have not thought of a good solution to this yet.
+Something like how CAD software works where component wire lengths are somewhat variable can be possible, or some kind of algorithm to map the objects to a grid as a hashmap ensuring that there can only be one component per grid, but that introduces the problem of shifting all other components when that happens.

 {{ "2.4" | subchapter("Converting To LTSpice") }}

 I couldn't find documentation for how LTspice formats its .asc files, so I just did some experimentation myself.